Skip to content

 Labels

 B-RFC-approved Blocker: Approved by a merged RFC but not yet implemented.
-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature. disposition-merge This issue / PR is in PFCP or FCP with a disposition to merge it. finished-final-comment-period The final comment period is finished for this PR / Issue.
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC disposition-merge This issue / PR is in PFCP or FCP with a disposition to merge it. finished-final-comment-period The final comment period is finished for this PR / Issue.
 T-cargo Relevant to the cargo team, which will review and decide on the PR/issue.
 T-compiler Relevant to the compiler team, which will review and decide on the PR/issue.

 Comments